EjPlatzer/dotfiles/README.md

 I might look into setting my `ZDOTDIR` for `zsh` to `$HOME/.config/zsh` in `zshenv`, to minimize the dotfiles present in my home directory.
 This ought to be trivial.

 It would be convenient to have some profiles that could be optionally included, such as an `nvm`/`npm` profile that would take care of that installation process for me but only if I desire it for the current machine.

+# Inspiration and Help

+This approach was inspired by many helpful devs online, but is taken most directly from [an Atlassian Git tutorial](https://www.atlassian.com/git/tutorials/dotfiles) on managing dotfiles.